nus-cs2113-AY2122S1/ip/docs/README.md

 ### Exit: `bye`

-Terminates the Duke program.
-Upon terminating the program, the current `Task` data is automatically saved to the file.
+Exits the Duke program.
+Upon exiting the program, the current `Task` data is automatically saved to the file (on your hard disk).

 Format: `bye`